zachlemberg/Scraping/README.md

 youtube_check
 =====
-this script writes a file to a specified file and checks if youtube channels you like have new videos or not, first write just adds channel. also you can try to read the file to seem the newest videos
+this script writes a file to a specified file and checks if youtube channels you like have new videos or not, first write just adds channel.

+ github_update.py
+ ====
+ writes files to computer from github in case of change for fast testing

 Future